CRH (CRH)

 Nancy Buese, Chief Financial Officer

-Nancy Buese was appointed Chief Financial Officer of CRH, effective May 12, 2025, and is based in New York.
-She brings extensive experience in financial leadership roles at publicly listed companies.
-Her previous positions include Executive Vice President and CFO at Baker Hughes Company and Newmont Corporation.
-Ms. Buese also held financial leadership roles at MarkWest Energy Partners and MPLX and was a partner at Ernst & Young.
+Nancy Buese was appointed Chief Financial Officer of CRH, effective May 12, 2025.
+She brings a wealth of experience in financial leadership within publicly listed companies.
+Her prior roles include serving as Executive Vice President and CFO at Baker Hughes Company and Newmont Corporation.
+Buese also held financial leadership positions at MarkWest Energy Partners and MPLX and was a partner at Ernst & Young.
 She is a graduate of the University of Kansas.

 Randy Lake, Chief Operating Officer